 If you are into gambling, it’s just a short drive, walk or call the shuttle for a ride to the casino.
 The shuttle will also take you across the highway to the 66 Pit Stop diner for a Laguna Burger which we highly recommend, probably one of the best burgers we’ve had!

 We went to the buffet at the casino (2 for the price of one special), lots of food but not as good as other buffets we’ve been to at other casinos.
 Besides the buffet, there are several other restaurants in the casino.

-The only issue we had was with receiving our mail delivery.
+The only issue we had during our stay in March was with receiving our mail delivery.
 We had mail forwarded via 2 day priority mail to us during our stay.
 When the tracking information said that it had been delivered we stopped by the office expecting to pick it up.
 Wrong!
 We were told that we had to go to the Front Desk at the Casino hotel.
 When we checked in the hotel, we were told that their receiving department was closed and to check back the next day.
 Long story short our package arrived from Florida in 2 days but it took three days for the package to find it’s way within the resort to our site.
 It seemed like the staff had no clue how mail was handled.

 Size – 5/5

 Our pull thru site #1301 was an end site and quite spacious and plenty long enough for both the rig and our toad.